grandparkla/beta/plan-your-event.markdown

 ---
-title: Plan your event at the Park
+title: Plan your event
 ---

-Plan your event at <span class="avoid-break">the Park</span>
+Plan Your Event
 ===========================

 We host anything from weddings to entire graduations.